charles-carlson/learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** In the form in the '/' route, the form can accept any given text, this includes scripts and other malicious code.
+There is no sanitizer for text in the form, this allows an attacker to have the server run their own script or add their own changes to the dom of the site.
 2. Briefly explain how a malicious attacker can exploit them.
+The attacker can supply a script to the form which it would intake, and can cause the dom of site to make those changes once posted to the server.
-3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+3. Briefly explain why **secure.ts** does not have the same vulnerabilties? secure.ts has a sanitizer function that will clean the text with quotations if it notices unusual characters so that an attacker ingesting script will do nothing on the server.